 The health of jawbone

-Jawbone is a place in which natural teeth are embedded.
-Similarly, when replacing your missing tooth with implant, jawbone is important underlying fundament to hold the dental implant firmly in place to support the restoration (dental crown, bridge or denture) placed above.
+Jawbone is responsible for keeping your teeth to stay stably.
+It would play a similar role when replacing your missing tooth with implant.
+Jawbone is a natural fundament that can hold the dental implant firmly.
+This will support the the restorations (dental crown, bridge or denture) to place above.
 That’s why patients don’t have sufficient jawbone structure and/or density to qualify as a good candidate.

 Missing teeth for a long time or periodontal disease can lead to deterioration of the jawbone.
 With the help of developments in dental technology, the dentist may indicate a special procedure (bone graft or sinus lift) in order to create sufficient amount of bone to adequately support the dental implant.

-If you suffer from gum disease (periodontitis), it is advised to have thorough treatment prior to dental implant surgery.
+If you suffer from gum disease (periodontitis), the dentist would advise you to have a thorough treatment prior to dental implant surgery.
 Gum disease is a bacterial infection of the gums, which potentially threatens the existence of bone supporting the teeth.
 Chronic periodontal disease is potential risk to dental implant success and longevity.